SSWConsulting/SSW.Rules.Content/rules/dns-what-and-how-it-works/rule.md

 **Video: Everything You Need to Know About DNS (5 min)**

 <!--endintro-->
 Understanding DNS is crucial for troubleshooting connectivity issues, optimizing network performance, and ensuring secure internet navigation.

-Here's a breakdown of how DNS works:
+If the IP address is not avaibale in the DNS resolver's cache, then the answers are always present with the authoritative name server.
+When we update a domains DNS records as a site owner we are updating its authoritative name server.

+But how does the DNS resolver find the correct authotritative name server?, this is where the system of DNS get instresting.
+Here is how it works:

 - **Domain Name Input:** When you type a web address into your browser, the DNS process begins.
 Your browser requests the DNS to translate the human-friendly domain name into a machine-friendly IP address.